 Since power banks are growing so quickly, it means that there are lots of companies that now sell power banks.
-This has resulted in lots innovation happening and as a result, there are lots of different types of power banks on the market.
-It can be difficult to know what type of power bank is best for you and that is why in this article, I’ll be going over the most useful types you’ll be able to find the most value in.
+This has resulted in lots of innovation, and as a result, there are many different types of power banks on the market.
+It can be difficult to know what type of power bank is best for you, and that is why in this article, I’ll be going over the most useful types you’ll be able to find the most value in.

-Each of the power banks in this article holds their own value and can basically be useful for any situation.
+Each of the power banks in this article holds its own value and can basically be useful for any situation.
 It’s mainly about choice.

-Power banks that have their own cables are something to consider if you don’t find yourself always have a charging cable to use with your power bank.
-That’s because there are times when we only have a charging cable to use with a USB wall charger and if you’re headed out with your power bank without a cable, then the power bank that you have is basically useless.
+Power banks that have their own cables are something to consider if you don’t find yourself always having a charging cable to use with your power bank.
+That’s because there are times when we only have a charging cable to use with a USB wall charger, and if you’re headed out with your power bank without a cable, then your power bank is basically useless.

 Built-in cables with a power bank ensure that your charger is always going to be usable as long as it has a power capacity.
 With that said, just having a single built-in cable isn’t where it stops.
-Instead, there are power banks that have two built-in cables that are able to use Micro-USB cable to charge Android smartphones and a Lightning cable to charge iPhones and iPads.
-In addition to built-in cables, they have a USB port to use any charging cable with and some even have built-in methods to recharge the power bank such as an AC Adapter or a USB cable
+Instead, there are power banks with two built-in cables that can use a Micro-USB cable to charge Android smartphones and a Lightning cable to charge iPhones and iPads.
+In addition to built-in cables, they have a USB port to use any charging cable, and some even have built-in methods to recharge the power bank, such as an AC Adapter or a USB cable.

 Power banks that have AC Adapters are basically able to be used as USB wall chargers as well, as they can be used while they’re plugged into an AC outlet for recharging.